Ukrainian culture during the Russian invasion of Ukraine: Damage

-On 23 December, UNESCO reported full or partial damage of at least 231 objects: 102 religious sites, 18 museums, 81 buildings of historical and (or) artistic interest, 19 monuments and 11 libraries.
+On 16 October 2024, UNESCO UNESCO has verified damage of 457 objects: 143 religious sites, 231 buildings of historical and/or artistic interest, 32 museums, 33 monuments, 17 libraries, 1 archive.
 This list contains only cases known from multiple credible sources, and does not contain superficial damages, like broken windows and doors.

-Ministry of Culture of Ukraine as of 25 December reports 1189 cases of damage or destruction of cultural objects, including 563 "creative hubs", 453 libraries, 63 museums and galleries, 18 theaters and philharmonic halls, and 92 institutions of art education.
-21 of them are regarded as memorials of national significance.
-About 100 objects are destroyed completely or almost completely.
+Ministry of Culture of Ukraine as of 5 January 2023 reported 1189 cases of damage or destruction of cultural objects, including 563 "creative hubs", 453 libraries, 63 museums and galleries, 18 theaters and philharmonic halls, and 92 institutions of art education.
+21 of them were regarded as memorials of national significance.
+About 100 objects were destroyed completely or almost completely.
 Cultural Heritage Monitoring Lab at Virginia Museum of Natural History found evidence of 458 damaged cultural sites as of 10 June 2022.
 The New York Times Visual Investigations team compiling a list of about 339 buildings, monuments and other cultural institutions that had been partially or totally destroyed by December 2022, with primary attention given to the Donbas region.

-On 25 February 2022, Ivankiv Historical and Local History Museum about fifty miles from the capital burnt to the ground after Russian bombardment.
+On 25 February 2022, Ivankiv Historical and Local History Museum, about fifty miles from the capital, burned to the ground after a Russian bombardment.
 The museum contained folk artwork, including paintings by Maria Prymachenko and textile works by Hanna Veres.
 Some paintings and other items were saved from the burning building by locals.
-The number of artworks by Prymachenko, Veres, and other artists that were destroyed or damaged is currently unknown.
+The number of artworks by Prymachenko, Veres, and other artists that were destroyed or damaged is unknown.

 The Babyn Yar Holocaust Memorial Center, which was under construction, was damaged on 1 March 2022.
-A museum building at the center suffered structural damage and there was damage to the adjacent cemetery.
-Other elements of the site, including the memorial's synagogue and menorah sculpture, were not damaged.
+A museum building at the center suffered structural damage and the adjacent cemetery was damaged also.
+Other elements of the site, including the synagogue and menorah sculpture, were undamaged.
 The Kyiv Small Opera building suffered damage on 15 March.